 The audit is the starting point.
 Once the bottlenecks are visible, I can help implement the roadmap through targeted advisory, governance, automation, and optimisation work.

-How this works: The AI-SDLC Performance Audit surfaces exactly where to focus.
+How this works: The AI Coding ROI Audit surfaces exactly where to focus.
 These engagements are usually discovered through the audit, not chosen blind.
 The findings define the priority and sequence.

 Establish a documented, defensible AI governance posture.
 Covers NIST AI RMF alignment, OWASP LLM Top 10 security controls, acceptable use policy, IP and copyright exposure review, quality gate design, and audit-ready technical documentation.

-RollingDesign and implement a structured GitHub Copilot or GitHub Enterprise adoption strategy: rollout planning, onboarding frameworks, usage standards, enablement programmes, and adoption metrics that connect to delivery outcomes rather than just seat activation.
+RollingDesign and implement a structured GitHub Copilot or GitHub Enterprise adoption strategy: AI deployment planning, onboarding frameworks, usage standards, enablement programmes, and adoption metrics that connect to delivery outcomes rather than just seat activation.

-4-6 WeeksReduce review pressure by automating quality gates calibrated for AI-generated code patterns.
-Covers SAST configuration, automated PR standards enforcement, reviewer routing, and pipeline tooling to reduce senior engineer bottlenecks.
+4-6 WeeksReduce governance pressure by automating quality gates calibrated for AI-generated code patterns.
+Covers SAST configuration, automated PR standards enforcement, reviewer routing, and AI workflow tooling to reduce senior engineer bottlenecks.

 3-4 WeeksDesign and implement agentic engineering workflows using spec-driven development.
 Shift the source of truth to formal specifications so AI agents generate correct, context-aligned code.
-Eliminates LLM rework and reduces context rot in multi-agent pipelines.
+Eliminates LLM rework and reduces context rot in multi-agent delivery systems.

 6-8 WeeksIdentify and eliminate waste in AI inference spend.
 Covers model selection, context size right-sizing, prompt design, agent loop efficiency, caching, and routing strategy.
 Spend is attributed by team, feature, or workflow so ROI is measurable.